< Go to Baby Carriers

 Hands-on Gear Review

-Pros: Simple, versatile, lightweight, easy to take along, ideal for newborns
+Pros: Simple, versatile, ideal for newborns

-Folds into itself for storage/travel to become the most compact carrier we tried.
+Moby Wrap Original and the Boba Wrap.
+The K'tan folds into itself for storage/travel to become the most compact carrier we tried.

-Most recent user review: March 1, 2013
+Most recent user review: July 24, 2016

 Where to Buy?